-Those in need of humanitarian protection are from diverse countries with recognized records of abuse of minorities, political prisoners, and others, or are stateless and have no country to return to.
-Detainees who cannot safely be transferred home are from countries such as Afghanistan1, Algeria, Azerbaijan, China, Egypt, Libya, Morocco, the Occupied Palestinian Territories, Russia, Syria, Tajikistan, Tunisia, and Uzbekistan.
-In certain countries, the dangers of repatriation are individualized such that some nationals can safely return while others cannot.
-In most of these countries, however, all nationals would be at great risk if returned there marked with the stain of Guantánamo.
-Indeed, many traditional receiving countries of asylees, including the United States, regularly grant protection to large numbers of people from these countries because of risks these individuals would face upon return.2
+Those in need of humanitarian protection are from diverse countries with recognized records of abuse of minorities, political prisoners, and others.
+Detainees who fear return include some from Algeria, China, Libya, Russia, Syria, Tajikistan, Tunisia, Uzbekistan, and stateless Palestinians.
+In some countries, the dangers of repatriation are individualized such that some nationals can safely return while others cannot.
+In other countries, all nationals would be at great risk if returned.
+Many traditional receiving countries of asylees, including the United States, regularly grant protection to large numbers of people from these countries because of risks these individuals would face upon return.